-Youth worker perv used bogus health checks to grope teens with medical conditions including girl whose dad had just died
+Youth worker pervert used bogus health checks to grope teens

 A VILE youth worker touched three teenage girls by carrying out bogus health checks using a stethoscope.